Vobase

 mcp server

 Runs in the same Bun process on the same port.
-When you connect Claude Code, Codex, Cursor, or any MCP-compatible tool, it sees everything:
+Authenticated via API keys (better-auth apiKey plugin).
+When you connect Claude Code, Codex, Cursor, or any MCP-compatible tool, it sees your app:

 |---|---|